Antique art meets nightmare Buyer

-Selling on eBay is a two-way street.
-The Seller needs to list their product honestly and ship it intact per agreement.
-The Buyer needs to pay on time, and accept the item.
+Selling online is a two-way street.
+The Seller is required to describe the product honestly and to ship intact.
+The Buyer in-turn pays on time and accepts the item.
 The sale is not final until (1) the Buyer holds the item in their hand and likes what they bought and (2) the Seller is paid.
-The goal is for a happy Seller and a happy Buyer.
+The goal is for a happy Seller and a happy Buyer. – pw

 NOTE: READ ABOUT MY DAY JOB IN PAJAMAS.